DanialAmini/Reservoir-Operation-Optimization/README.md

 # Reservoir Operation Optimization using the Charged System Search (CSS) Metaheuristic Optimization algorithm

+Optimization of Water-Supply and Hydropower Reservoir Operation Using the Charged System Search Algorithm

 Main publication: https://www.mdpi.com/2306-5338/6/1/5

 * This algorithm is used by me for the first time in the field of water resources management